Pylos, the Gulf of Navarino, olive trees, dunes and the deep blue sea in Messenia with kids

 Pylos, or as it has been historically known with its Venetian-Italian name “Navarino”, received today’s name by royal decree in 1833 because it was then considered the site of Ancient Pylos.

-Activities and things to do around Pylos and the Gulf of Navarino with kids
+Activities and things to do around Pylos and the Gulf of Navarino, Messenia with kids

 - Swim at Divari, a shallow sandy beach loved by kids and an ideal choice on a windy day.
 There are three beach bars offering sunbeds, Divari canteen, White Beach and Lagoon where you can water ski if you want!

-- Have your lunch or dinner at Gialova, the coastal town within the Navarino Gulf with great taverns, restaurants, bars and cafes.
+- Participate in a pasta-making and olive oil tasting in Gialova.
+Have your lunch or dinner at this coastal town within the Navarino Gulf with great taverns, restaurants, bars and cafes.
 A great place to eat for families is Kochyli Fish Tavern, where you can enjoy eating fresh grilled fish, while the kids play on the beach.

-- Dive in the wrecks of Proti island with the certified PADI instructors of the Aqua Divers Club starting with kids 8+ for first level instruction and 10+ for actual dives.
+- Dive in the wrecks of Proti island with certified PADI instructors starting with kids 8+ for first level instruction and 10+ for actual dives.

 - Prefer surfing?
 Check Surfsalad, which offers Kite and Wind surf.